Domskii/Dom-s-Portfolio/README.md

 # Data analysis Portfolio
 ## About me
 Hi, I'm Dominic.
-I'm an enthusiast, problem solver and an Excel guru with an interest in Data science.
-I've worked in a bank for 4+ years as a Risk specialist, but switched to data science / analytics.
-This is a repository to showcase my technical skills, share projects and track my progress in Data Analytics / Data Science related topics.
+I've worked in a bank for 4+ years as a Risk analyst, but switched to data science / analytics.
+This is a repository to showcase my technical skills with Data Analytics, share projects and track my progress.

 ## Contents
 ### Data Analysis and Visualisation